Epistemic-Technology/obsidian-github-tasks/README.md

 This is an open source project, using the [MIT License](LICENSE).
 Pull requests for bug fixes or small improvements are welcome.
 If you want to get involved in a more substantial way, please [Contact me](https://epistemic.technology/contact/).

 To report a bug, request a feature, provide feedback, or ask for help, please [open an issue](https://github.com/Epistemic-Technology/obsidian-github-tasks/issues).

+The GitHub logo used in the settings panel is courtesy of [GitHub](https://github.com/).
+It was adapted from the logo used in the [Obsidian Excalidraw Plugin](https://github.com/zsviczian/obsidian-excalidraw-plugin).